cockroachdb/docs/v2.1/managed-sign-up-for-a-cluster.md

 You use this URL to reach the [Admin UI for your cluster](managed-use-the-admin-ui.html).
 This URL is typically the combination of the global hostname and port `8080`.

-Once you open the URL, you'll need to log in with the username and password mentioned above.
+Once you open the URL, you'll need to log in with your username and password.